Engaging and enabling younger generations to create sustainable communities is a key aspect to meeting SDGs and creating the workforce of the future.

 When it comes to the younger generations and sustainability, engaging with youth in the right way is critical to achieving Sustainable Development Goals, or SDGs.
-At the annual World Economic Forum (WEF) 2023 in Davos, Switzerland, subject matter experts explored how to engage in open dialogue, focusing on creating a more sustainable future, with youth around the globe.

-“As a matter of fact, half of the population—four billion— is under 30 years of age.
-At Nestlé, we believe that it is critical to engage and enable the youth to help us create a more sustainable future,” Freixe said during the panel.
-“I firmly believe that communities cannot thrive if they're not capable to integrate their youth, and there is no better way to integrate the youth than through education, through enabling them digitally and through a formal job.
+“I firmly believe that communities cannot thrive if they're not capable of integrating their youth, and there is no better way to integrate the youth than through education, through enabling them digitally and through a formal job.
 Someone with a formal job will be integrated into the community and will be able to contribute.”

-Providing people with opportunities in the field of sustainability and having them accept those roles is different today than it was in the past.
 Jayaram noted that in his generation, the job was the purpose, but now youths are looking to take jobs with a purpose instead.
 He adds that there are two ways to look at engaging with youth on sustainability.
 One is to see the responsibility we have towards the youth and address them as a beneficiary of what is happening in sustainability today.
-The second is channel their energy towards active participations.
+The second is to channel their energy towards active participations.

 Nestle’s journey for accessible economic opportunities